What is anxiety? It is a word we use to describe feelings of unease, worry and fear.

-Like all other animals, human beings have evolved ways to help us protect ourselves from dangerous, life-threatening situations.
-When you feel under threat your body releases hormones, such as adrenaline and cortisol, which help physically prepare you to either fight the danger or run away from it.
+Like all other animals, human beings have evolved ways to help us protect ourselves from dangerous situations.
+When you feel under threat your body releases hormones, such as adrenaline and cortisol.
+The hormones help physically prepare you to either fight the danger or flight, run away from it.
 These hormones can:

-- make your heart beat faster to carry blood quickly to where it’s needed most
+- increase your heart beat faster to carry blood quickly to where it’s needed most.

-This is commonly called the ‘fight or flight’ response – it’s something that happens automatically in our bodies, and we have no control over it.
-In modern society we don’t usually face situations where we need to physically fight or flee from danger, but our biological response to feeling threatened is still the same.
+This is commonly called the ‘fight or flight’ response.
+It is something that happens automatically in our bodies.
+We have no control over it.
+Normally, we don’t usually face situations where we need to physically fight or flee from danger.
+However our biological response to feeling threatened is still the same.

 When anxiety becomes a mental health problem

-Because anxiety is a normal human experience, it’s sometimes hard to know when it’s becoming a problem for you – but if your feelings of anxiety are very strong, or last for a long time, it can be overwhelming.
+Anxiety is a normal human experience.
+It is sometimes hard to know when it’s becoming a problem for you.
+If your feelings of anxiety are very strong, or last for a long time, it can be overwhelming.

-- You might regularly experience unpleasant physical and psychological effects of anxiety, and maybe panic attacks.
+- Also, you might regularly experience unpleasant physical and psychological effects of anxiety, and maybe panic attacks.